 We understand that you may feel guilty or embarrassed.
 However, you don’t need to be ashamed.
 What you are going through is more common than you think.
 Eating disorders are often an unplanned reaction to something which has happened in your life, or to emotions that you have found difficult to process.

 Opening up to someone you trust about what you are going through could be the best thing you do for yourself.
 They can help you to take the crucial steps towards seeking professional support, which can often feel much easier with a supportive friend or loved one by your side.

 At Priory, we can help you to start your recovery journey and take the all-important steps to recovering your health and happiness.

 We will design a programme around your own unique situation and needs, helping you to work towards your personal goals for the future.
 Whatever level of support you require, we can give you the appropriate care to start enjoying a healthier relationship with food and yourself.
-If you are showing early signs of harmful behaviours, our Arthur House site offers alternative residential treatment for those looking to avoid hospitalisation, as well as a day care programme.

 If more intensive therapeutic services are required then Life Works, our renowned rehabilitation centre in Surrey, treats those who have been diagnosed with a range of eating disorders on an inpatient basis.
 If you are looking for more flexible outpatient treatment, our nationwide wellbeing centres can help you to fit therapy appointments around your schedule and commitments.
-You can also undertake outpatient appointments online, with Priory Connect, our remote therapy service.
+You can also undertake outpatient therapy appointments online, with our remote online therapy service.